 In 1984, Bhopal experienced one of the worst gas leaks in world history, killing 2,000 people.
 Just as Pablo Picasso's passion and outrage towards the Spanish Civil War had inspired him to create 'Guernica' (1937), 'Bhopal' was the result of Husain's horror at the long-lasting effects of the leak.

 Hussain's artistic response might have been influenced by Picasso's, but his artwork was first and foremost inspired by his surroundings.
 Nour Aslam, Head of Modern and Contemporary South Asian and Middle Eastern Art, comments on the painting's originality: "The subject might be macabre, but that's what makes it a landmark work.
 Hussain paints with bright colours to give the grim reality of destruction power and a flicker of light".

 Lot 416, 'Bindu', by Sayed Haider Raza (born 1922), is the second highest valued item on sale.
 This framed acrylic on canvas is expected to fetch between £100,000 and £150,000.

 Raza began the 'Bindu' series in the late 1980s.
-Every part of the painting has its own meaning: Every color, shape, and design symbolizes a different emotion and a different theology.
-For Raza, the division of the canvas is an act of meditation, and the 'Bindu' is the center of calm.
+Every part of the painting has its own meaning: Every colour, shape, and design symbolises a different emotion and a different theology.
+For Raza, the division of the canvas is an act of meditation, and the 'Bindu' is the centre of calm.